MatthieuGlemarec/SolarCast/README.md

 pip install -r requirements.txt

+### Step 4: Add the virtual environment as a Jupyter kernel

+pip install ipykernel

+python -m ipykernel install --user --name=solarcast-venv --display-name "Python (solarcast-venv)"

 ## Running the Project

 After setting up the environment, you can start exploring the code by opening the Jupyter notebooks inside the notebooks/ folder.

 To activate the environment before running notebooks or scripts in future sessions:

+**Note:** If you see an error about running scripts being disabled when activating the virtual environment, temporarily allow script execution for the current session by running:
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

 __Windows:__